On highly regular strongly regular graphs: Introduction

-Using our theory, we show that the point graphs of partial quadrangles fulfill the $5$-vertex condition.
-Moreover, we show that if the point graph of a partial quadrangle is $3$-isoregular, then it is $(3,7)$-regular.
-In particular, the point graphs of generalized quadrangles of order $(q,q^2)$ are $(3,7)$-regular.
-As a consequence, we obtain that the point graphs of partial quadrangles of order $(q-1,q^2,q^2-q)$ satisfy the $6$-vertex condition.
+Using our theory, we show that the point graphs of partial quadrangles (in the sense of \cite{Cam75}) fulfill the $5$-vertex condition (\cf Theorem~\ref{pqfivevert}).
+Moreover, we show that if the point graph of a partial quadrangle is $3$-isoregular, then it is $(3,7)$-regular (\cf Theorem~\ref{threseven}).
+In particular, the point graphs of generalized quadrangles of order $(q,q^2)$ are $(3,7)$-regular (this strengthens a recent result by S.~Reichard \cite{Rei15} stating that the point graphs of $\GQ(q,q^2)$ satisfy the $7$-vertex condition).
+As a consequence we obtain that the point graphs of partial quadrangles of order $(s,t,\mu)=(q-1,q^2,q^2-q)$ satisfy the $6$-vertex condition (\cf Corollary~\ref{pqsixvert}).

+In this paper problems from algebraic graph theory are treated using methods from category theory.
+While the paper is written in a mostly self-contained manner, it may be helpful to have some standard literature from both fields at hand.
+A modern source for algebraic graph theory is \cite{GodRoy01}.
+For notions from category theory we refer to the classics \cite{HCA1,Mac98}.
+Finally, for a recent survey on homogeneous structures we refer to \cite{Mac11}.